Emmotes/ic_rosters/docs/index.md

 # Idle Champions Roster Tables

-Some roster tables that detail various bits of information for champions.
+Some roster tables that detail various bits of information for champions and even a tab for when known exclusivity periods will end.

 {::nomarkdown}
 <div class="tabs">